nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-- GitHub copilot was used by Li Yifeng as an auto-complete tool during most of the coding
+- GitHub copilot was used by Li Yifeng as an auto-complete tool during most of the coding.

 --------------------------------------------------------------------------------------------------------------------